Build-Week-Spotify-Song-Suggester-1/Back-End/README.md

 | artist_name | string  | yes      |

 ### Response Format
-The response (song suggestions) will return as an array of objects ike the following:
+The response (song suggestions) will return as an array of objects like the following:
 ```javascript
 [
  {